Meet Amyl and the Sniffers: Melbourne’s Most Buzziest Band

 Bryce: “Well then I’ll say AC/DC too then.”

-How’s the creative process going for your upcoming full length record?
+How’s the creative process going for your upcoming full-length record?

 Amy: “I think we’re taking more time with this because it’s definitely something we want to be proud of, whereas the previous stuff was more rushed because we never really have much time left so we just push it out and don’t think about it too much.
 We have the luxury of time with this one so we sort of make it something we really like and it’s definitely less punk and more rock because we’ve basically gotten better at our instruments.”